Two faience tiles inlaid with Seti II's throne names, late Dynasty 19, c.1237-1200 B.C.

 Metropolitan Museum, under 2 inches?

 Yet there are sometimes puzzling things done with Seti I's cartouche.
-The Met museum has a statue of him, which due to my bad photography, we only have this poor photo:
+The Met museum has a statue of him:

 Black granite statue of Seti I, Dynasty 19, reign of Seti I (ca. 1294-1279 B.C)